Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Spanning Trees

+\topic{Analysis} Note that the number of samples is asymptotically dominated by estimating $\Exp[\,\MST\mid \calF\A{1} \,] \cdot \Prob[ \calF\A{1}]$.
+For each node $v\in \V$, we take $N_1$ independent samples.
+Thus, we need to take $O\bigl( \frac{n^2m^2}{\e^{5}}\ln n\bigr)$ independent samples.
 Now, we analyze the performance guarantee of our algorithm.
-We need to show that the total contribution from the scenarios where more than one nodes are not at home is very small.
+We need to show that the total contribution from the scenarios where more than one node are not in the \core\ is very small.
 We need some notations first.
-Suppose $S$ is the set of nodes out of home $H$.
-We use $\calF_S$ to denote the set of all possible realizations of all nodes in $S$ to points in $F$ (we can think each element in $\calF_S$ as a $|S|$-dimensional vector where each coordinate is indexed by a vertex in $S$ and its value is a point in $F$).
-Similarly, we denote the set of realizations of $\bS=V\setminus S$ to points in $H$ by $\calH_{\bS}$.
-For any $F_S\in \calF_S$ and $H_{\bS}\in \calH_{\bS}$, we use $(F_S, H_{\bS})$ to denote the event that both $F_S$ and $H_{\bS}$ happen and $\MST(F_S, H_{\bS})$ the length of the minimum spanning tree under the realization $(F_S, H_{\bS})$.
+Suppose $S$ is the set of nodes realized out of \core\ $\H$.
+We use $\calF_S$ to denote the set of all possible realizations of all nodes in $S$ to points in $\calF$ (we can think of each element in $\calF_S$ as an $|S|$-dimensional vector where each coordinate is indexed by a node in $S$ and its value is a point in $\calF$).
+Similarly, we denote the set of realizations of $\bS=V\setminus S$ to points in $\H$ by $\calH_{\bS}$.
+For any $F_S\in \calF_S$ and $H_{\bS}\in \calH_{\bS}$, we use $(F_S, H_{\bS})$ to denote the event that both $F_S$ and $H_{\bS}$ happen and $\MST(F_S, H_{\bS})$ to denote the length of the minimum spanning tree under the realization $(F_S, H_{\bS})$.
 We need the following combinatorial fact.